How to Apply to GSAS

 - English Proficiency Requirements: International applicants whose native language is not English must submit official test score results from one of the following accepted English language competency exams:

-Official TOEFL, IELTS, DET, or PTE Academic scores should be sent directly by the testing service to the Office of Graduate Admissions, Fordham University, Graduate School of Arts and Sciences – code #2259.
+Official TOEFL, IELTS, DET, PTE Academic, or Cambridge English Qualifications scores should be sent directly by the testing service to the Office of Graduate Admissions, Fordham University, Graduate School of Arts and Sciences (our ETS TOEFL score code #2259).
 Some applicants may qualify for an exemption of this requirement.
 Please consult the English Proficiency page for additional information.

 Minimum score requirements for most programs:*